L-1 Visa Extension or Renewal | How to Extend Your L-1 Stay

 Submitting your petition to the USCIS doesn’t automatically extend your L-1 status.
 You will need to wait for the USCIS to adjudicate the request and make a decision as to whether or not you merit an extension.

-If your status expires while your case is still pending with the USCIS, you will have an extra 240 days after your I-94 expiration to continue working with the same company.
+If your status expires while your case is still pending with the USCIS, you will have an extra 240 days after your I-94 expiration to continue working with the same company (must be the same position).
 If your petition is approved within the 240 days, the added years in the extension will start counting immediately after you receive the approval notice.

-If after 240 days, your case is still pending without an approval or denial notice, you can continue staying in the United States, but you may not be allowed to continue working.
+If, after 240 days, your case is still pending without an approval or denial notice, you can continue staying in the United States, but you may not be allowed to continue working.
 Though your stay has expired, this won’t be counted as unlawful presence as long as the case remains pending.
-However, if your petition is denied, you will need to leave the U.S. immediately after you receive the denial notice.
+However, if your petition is denied, you must leave the U.S. immediately after you receive the denial notice.

 L-1 premium processing is available (for an additional fee) when the employer is filing the petition.
-Otherwise, the regular processing fee is available.
-Essentially what premium processing does is provide an expedited application process.
-According to USCIS, your petition should be handled within 15 calendar days if you select this option.
-As it stands, the current fee is $2,500.
+According to USCIS, your petition should be addressed within 15 calendar days.
+The cost is $2,805.

-It is important to note that opting for premium processing will not guarantee that your L1 visa renewal will be approved.
+Opting for premium processing will not guarantee that your L1 visa renewal will be approved.
 It only guarantees a 15-day processing time for your petition.
-If the USCIS fails to process your petition, you will be refunded the premium processing fee.
+If the USCIS fails to process your petition in this timeframe, you will be refunded the premium processing fee.

 What is an L-1B Blanket Visa Extension?

 An L-1 blanket petition is used by large companies to pre-qualify L-1 employees for a transfer.
-The benefit of an L-1 blanket petition is once it’s approved, the company is able to transfer employees rather quickly without the need to file separate petitions.
-L-1B blanket visa extensions may be added on indefinitely.
+The benefit of an L-1 blanket petition is that once it’s approved, the company can transfer employees rather quickly without the need to file separate petitions.
+These blanket petitions streamline the process significantly, but they do not override the 5-year max stay limit for L-1B holders.

 Spouses and Relatives of L-1 Workers